Nuisance neighbours and social problems affect house values

 Sellers in problem areas may have to accept lower house prices

 If you are trying to sell your home in a problem area, you will probably have to agree that property values in such areas will inevitably be lower than average.
-While it may be tempting to keep certain problems to yourself, you could find yourself in hot water, legally speaking, if you withhold information that prevents buyers from making an informed purchasing decision.
+While it may be tempting to keep specific problems to yourself, you could find yourself in hot water, legally speaking, if you withhold information that prevents buyers from making an informed purchasing decision.

 If you live next to problem neighbours who like to play loud music, allow their aggressive dogs to roam free or regularly become aggressive or violent with other residents, you will be required to detail such problems in the Seller’s Property Information Form.
-If you fail to declare a clear issue with neighbours, you could find yourself accused of fraud, and potential legal challenges to a house sale could ensue.
+If you fail to declare a particular issue with neighbours, you could find yourself accused of property fraud, and potential legal challenges to a house sale could ensue.
 Just having to report nuisance neighbours could affect the future sale value of your home.

 If you find that you have bought a house next to the neighbour from hell – drastically reducing its value – your future financial situation could be affected.
 Whether you can live with the anti-social behaviour or not, circumstances beyond your control might reduce the possible final sale price of your property considerably.

-A property valuation can only be as accurate as the information available.
+A property valuation can only be as accurate as of the information available.
 As well as an inaccurate property valuation, the withholding of pertinent information may also persuade financial institutions to approve loans on the property – loans that would have otherwise been turned down.

-In some rare cases, it may be possible to take a vendor to court for compensation, but proving unlawful intent is difficult.
+In some rare cases, it may be possible to take a vendor to court for compensation, but proving unlawful intent is ambiguous.
 There was a recent case where a buyer paid £180,000 for a house next to a known criminal with an ASBO.
-Claiming the house was only worth half that amount because of its nuisance neighbour, the buyer successfully argued his case in court.
+Claiming the home was only worth half that amount because of its nuisance neighbour, the buyer successfully argued his case in court.
 So, in some rare cases, it may be possible to sell a home at a loss and sue the vendor for the difference – along with any associated costs.

 Researching locally sold prices could pay dividends